A pleasant lady, 53 years old with long standing hypertension, presented with dysphagia symptom for 3 months duration.

 Obviously, with more treatment, there will be more side effects.

-There are more acute (occur during treatment) side effects in the combination treatment (CRT/ BRT) as compared with radiotherapy alone.
+There are more acute (occur during treatment) side effects in the combination treatment (CRT/ BRT) when compared with radiotherapy alone.

 However, acute side effects such as mucositis, skin desquamation, diarrhoea, nausea, vomiting, anaemia and infection are mostly mild and manageable if identified and treated early.

-Concurrent CRT/ BRT offers patients an effective treatment against head and neck cancers and should always be offered as an option to patients besides surgery.
+Concurrent CRT/ BRT offers HNC patients an effective treatment against head and neck cancers when compared with radiotherapy alone.